maggiesherwin/CraftingDH/week_1/2019-05-07-week-1-fail-log.md

 Overall, this week went well.
 It seemed daunting at first, but I soon realized that everyone makes mistakes, especially when they are learning new skills, using new software, etc. **Making mistakes is part of the process and necessary to learn.**

-I am a bit concerned about diving into GitHub next week, but I see there are instruction videos which I imagine will help a lot!
+I learned quite a few things this week, one being how to move a file around on GitHub.